JimLynx/fundpin/README.md

 - Toasts were not showing up from django-allauth, but fine on the site for custom alerts.
 Created branch *allauth-toasts* to try and resolve this issue.
 Narrowed this down to the jQuery show/hide not being called for defauly django toasts.
 Resolved by adding the toasts show/hide jQuery script to the index.html postloadjs block as this was being overwritten by the swiper carousel and custom script.
 - Although a users billing details are saved correctly on the profile, and update as expected, the checkout form is not pre-populating the saved info.
 Resolved after finding that this was a minor issue anad I'd duplicated the order_form variable in checkout views.py, which was clearing the form after save.
 - The Facebook Login functionality has been working, but due to various emails from Facebook regarding requirements for GDPR, Privacy Policy and more, I have decided to omit the Facebook Login feature due these extra requirements being out of the scope of this project (as a 'for educational purposes' only site).
 Once the site is built for a real-world applciation, the Facebook funtionality can be reimplemented.
 - Webhooks and signals not working as they should.
-Created branch *webhooks* to work on a resolve. => IN PROGRESS
+Created branch *webhooks* to work on a resolve. => Resolved - Webhooks seem to be returning correct messages.

 ### Known Issues

 - On user logout, cart data does not persist and session is cleared on logging back in.
 On further investigating, allowing the persistent data could cause security vulnerabilities so this has been excluded from this project.
 - The Facebook 'Share' button returns the home url of the site, and not the specific project or blog page as intented.
 However, through the same package [django_social_share](https://pypi.org/project/django-social-share/), the Twitter and Email options return the correct results.
 I have tried many fixes to this, yet have not found a resolve and have decided to leave this as an existing issue to be resolved in further development after submission.
+- During HTML validation, recieved "**Error**: Duplicate attribute id." => **Unresolved**: `id="id_image"` is generated in the same input as `id="new-image"`, presumably by the JavaScript.
+As this is working fine, I've decided to leave this as a future bug fix for now due to time-constraints.
+- During HTML validation, recieved  "**Error**: Duplicate ID in remove_(itemid)" => **Unresolved**: Unable to find cause, but presumed to be from the `update_remove_donation.html`template.
+As this is working fine, I've decided to leave this as a future bug fix for now due to time-constraints.

 > [Back to Top](#table-of-contents)